armbrustlab/MarPRISM/README.md

 Output:
    `exampleDataset_trophicPredictions.csv` which contains the trophic predictions for each taxonomic bin and sample pair that have ≥70% eukaryote core transcribed genes expressed.

-Then we excluded trophic predictions for taxonomic bins not identified at the species level, and taxonomic bins that were not identified as protists.
+Then we retain only trophic predictions for transcript bins identified as protists and at the species level.
 Then we excluded predictions that are mixed.

 ## **How to run feature selection**